[H]ard|Forum

 If you are experiencing problems with the Nvidia dual core driver optimizations, you can turn them off in the registry by using the following steps (or use the older 77.77 drivers).
 As always, backup your registry before editing.

-Originally Posted by Nvidia Forums
+Nvidia Forums said:

 1. Go into Regedit and determine the current primary display card by looking in HKey_Local_Machine\Hardware/DeviceMap\Video and note the GUID (global unique indentifier assigned by Windows) for the entry "\device\video0" which is the long string at the end of the entry in brackets { }.

-2. Edit HKey_Local_Machine\SYSTEM\CurrentControlSet\Control\Video\{g uid}\0000, where {guid} is the number derived from the above step.
+2. Edit HKey_Local_Machine\SYSTEM\CurrentControlSet\Control\Video\{guid}\0000, where {guid} is the number derived from the above step.

 3. Open the "0000" directory and enter a new key called OGL_ThreadControl and give it a value of 2.
 This will disable multithreading in the driver for all OGL apps.